-The goal of family case management and client centered recovery support services approach is to develop a continuum of care that helps the whole family system remain accountable and that no one person in the family system needs to be alone during nor after the process of accepting professional help.
+The goal of family case management and client-centered recovery support services approach is to develop a continuum of care that helps the whole family system remain accountable and that no one person in the family system needs to be alone during nor after the process of accepting professional help.

-This helps families to deal with not only their loved one’s addictive behaviors, complex trauma or mental health diagnosis also, it creates family awareness and accountability of their own behaviors and destructive patterns.
+This helps families to deal with not only their loved one’s addictive behaviors, complex trauma or mental health diagnosis also, but it also creates family awareness and accountability of their own behaviors and destructive patterns.
 It also starts the process of making the changes within the family system, before their loved one’s leaves primary treatment.

 Family Case Management will help with your day to day experience, learning practical skills to support your loved one’s addictions and/or mental health